Chapter Twenty: Emergence

 What did you learn tonight?

-He stood up.
-He walked to the wall and swiped the display dark.
-He took the deck of cards from the table and squared it and set it back in its case.
-He picked up the bowl of chips and took it to the counter and rinsed it and set it in the rack.
-He did all of this calmly, keeping his hands busy while his mind wandered elsewhere.
+He stood.
+He swiped the display dark.
+He squared the deck and set it back in its case.
+He carried the bowl of chips to the counter and rinsed it and set it in the rack, hands busy, mind elsewhere.
+He pocketed the dice without thinking about it.

 At the door he paused.

-He did not yet know whether the part of him that had refused was the part that would save him or the part that would not last.
+He did not yet know whether the part of him that had refused the easy answer was the part that would save him or the part that would not last.

 He turned off the last light and went to bed.